Part 16: Design Trajectories with Astrogator

 2. Right-click the Bottom Return () Segment.

-4. Select Propagate () on the Segment Selection window.
+4. Select Propagate () in the Segment Selection dialog box.

-6. Click Run Entire Mission Control Sequence ().
+6. Click Run Entire Mission Control Sequence () in the MCS toolbar.

 Final Orbit